xiaoguaishou0202yy/agolrest/README.md

-# agol
+# agolrest
-Code using esri js to access arcgis online data
+Code using REST to make edits to my AGOL dataset